 The Well Community: A place to belong

-We envision a world free of stigma where recovery is possible for those living with mental illness.
+We envision a world free of stigma where stability is possible for those living with mental illnesses.

-The Well Community provides hope and healing to adults recovering from mental illness through healthy relationships, essential services and meaningful work.
+The Well Community provides hope and stability to adults living with mental illnesses through healthy relationships, essential services and meaningful activities.

 The Well Community serves alongside those who struggle with mental illness, offering hope and healing through the power of faith, friendship and best-practice interventions.
-What started as a simple, church outreach to a handful of individuals has grown into a flourishing, holistic ministry among adults recovering from serious mental illness.
+What started as a simple, church outreach to a handful of individuals has grown into a flourishing, holistic ministry among adults living with serious mental illnesses.
 The Well’s philosophy of care, relational interventions and holistic rehabilitation combine to make a significant impact upon those we serve.

 Despite The Well’s growth, we continue to function as a worshiping community.
 Our very name comes from the Gospel of John (chapter 4), in which Jesus encounters the Samaritan woman at The well of Jacob.
 Like Christ, The Well Community seeks to offer those who are thirsty a cup of the “living water.”
 In doing so, we follow Christ’s example and reject the stigma surrounding those God has called us to serve, breaking through the cultural and religious barriers in order to meet people where they are.
 Jesus accepted the Samaritan woman despite her cultural and religious identity.
 Moreover, he offered her friendship and the right to belong to the family of God.
 It is through this philosophy of acceptance and inclusion that we offer relationship and community to those who suffer from chronic and persistent mental illness.
 (Learn more.)

 For most, relationships are taken for granted.
 Yet with the addition of a mental illness, developing and maintaining relationships can be extremely difficult.
-The symptoms of mental illness—e.g., paranoia, nervousness, depression, etc.—work against healthy relationships and sadly, are often the cause of their destruction.
+The symptoms of mental illness—e.g., paranoia, nervousness, agitation, depression, etc.—work against healthy relationships and sadly, are often the cause of their destruction.
 Therefore, friendship has been a foundational value at The Well Community.
 We seek to offer a place of belonging for people living with mental illness, providing opportunities for acquaintance and companionship.
 Our programming provides a place to know others and be known.
-(See the article, “Healing Presence,” for a greater understanding.)
 Relationship is at the heart of every program The Well offers.